-Israelis extensively used online platforms throughout the 2006 Israel and Lebanon conflict to disseminate humor messages, information regarding the health of family members, and criticism of decision-makers (Lev-On, 2010; Naveh, 2008).
+Israelis extensively used online platforms throughout the 2006 Israel-Lebanon conflict to disseminate humorous messages, information regarding the health of family members, and criticism of decision-makers (Lev-On, 2010; Naveh, 2008).

-Kozman and Melki (2016) found that during the civil war in Syria, information was provided to Syrian civilians via the internet and social media.
-Schejter and Cohen (2013) argue that smartphones can be used during times of war due to their portability of smartphones.
-Malka et al. (2015) also found that during Israel and Gaza conflict in 2014, citizens of Israel used the WhatsApp smartphone application, a trustworthy news source, to fulfill their cognitive requirements during the conflict.
-They found a correlation between the use of WhatsApp by civilians and their proximity to the conflict era in Gaza.
-This result can be attributed to rising levels of danger and anxiety experienced by the civilian population.
+Kozman and Melki (2016) investigated the way information was provided to Syrian civilians via the internet and social media during the civil war.
+Schejter and Cohen (2013) highlighted the fact that smartphones can be used during times of war due to their portability of smartphones.
+Malka, Ariel, and Avidar (2015) also found that during Israel and Gaza conflict in 2014, citizens of Israel used the WhatsApp smartphone application, a trustworthy news source, to fulfill their cognitive requirements during the conflict and found a correlation between the use of WhatsApp by civilians and their proximity to the Gaza conflict area, attributable to higher levels of danger and anxiety experienced.

+In this context, our two key research questions for this study were:

-RQ1: What are the prominent platforms for consuming news information in cases of internal conflict ("May 2021 riots") and in cases of external conflict ("May 2021 Israel-Gaza conflict")?
+RQ1: What are the prominent news information platforms for internal conflict (the May 2021 riots within Israel) and external conflict (the May 2021 Israel-Gaza conflict)?

+RQ2: which variables predict the use of predicting dual screening in (a) the case of the May 2021 Israel-Gaza conflict; (b) the case of May 2021 riots?

 Dual screening

-Using dual screens stimulatingly has become common in the current multitasking environment.
-Portable devices enable people to be connected to multiple devices simultaneously.
-The "second screen experience" refers to simultaneously utilizing both a primary and secondary screen (Blake, 2016).
-Gil de Ziga et al. (2015) define this as using an electronic device to access the internet or social networks, watch broadcasts, or consume additional information while consuming media from a primary screen (mainly television).
-Guo (2020) suggests that media practitioners benefit from understanding dual-screening viewing patterns.
-In addition, second-screen activities potentially bring more engagement between content producers, broadcasters, advertisers, and audiences.
+Using dual screens simultaneously has become common, with people able to connect to multiple portable devices simultaneously.
+The “second screen experience” (Blake, 2016) and dual screening is defined by Gil de Zúñiga, Garcia-Perdomo, and McGregor (2015) as using an electronic device to access the internet via web or social networks, watch broadcasts, or consume additional information while consuming media from a primary screen, most often television.
+Guo (2020) suggests that media practitioners benefit from understanding dual screening viewing patterns and second-screen activities can lead to more engagement between content producers, broadcasters, and advertisers and their audiences.